perfringis/gearbox-ts/season-2/episode 2-1-4/EXPLANATION.md

 # Simple Projects vs. Complex Projects

 Kuba gives a good example.
-There are parts of projects where simple implementation through the user layer makes sense, but in the case of complex systems where for a particular method we need to perform several complex operations.
+There are parts of projects where simple implementation through the user layer makes sense, but in the case of complex systems for a particular method, we need to perform several complex operations.

 # Beginnings of a Young Programmer